1992 Dutch Open (tennis)

 The 1992 Dutch Open was an ATP men's tennis tournament staged in Hilversum, Netherlands that was part of the World Series of the 1992 ATP Tour.
-The tournament was held from 20 July until 26 July 1992.
+It was the 35th edition of the tournament and was held from 20 July until 26 July 1992.
 Czechoslovakia's Karel Nováček, who was seeded third, won his first individual title of the year, and eighth of his career.